Design and Technology

 Branding for Theatre Designers

-This course teaches students how to create a unique brand identity and marketing toolkit for live entertainment designers.
-Through guided practice, students reflect on their visibility, develop their …
+Students develop presentation abilities, prioritize brand strategy, and learn how to create a unique brand identity and marketing toolkit for live entertainment designers.

 Rendering Techniques for the Theatre Designer II